JoseEspinosa/BovReg-Reproducibility/README.md

 #### <a name="conda"></a> 1.a.iii.
 Conda environment

-We also sandbox the software used in our template in a [YML file](https://github.com/nextflow-io/rnaseq-nf/conda.yml).
+We also sandboxed the software used in our template in a [YML file](https://github.com/nextflow-io/rnaseq-nf/conda.yml).
 This file can be used to [generate the Conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) to run our example pipeline.